jitesoft/docker-php/README.md

     * `cli`, `latest-cli` `7.3-cli`, `stable-cli`, `7.3`, `stable`, `latest`
     * `7.2-cli`, `7.2`

-The CLI tags are the default if not using `fpm` specific and only contains PHP as cli, that is, not modified for any other usage than direct cli access.

 ### GitLab

-The images are reachable through the gitlab container registry at gitlab.com, they use the following path and tags:

 * `registry.gitlab.com/jitesoft/dockerfiles/php/fpm`
     * `fpm`, `7.3-fpm`, `latest-fpm`, `stable-fpm`